Texiwill/aac-lib/vsm/README.md

 __UnhandledPromiseRejectionWarning: TimeoutError: Timed out after 30000 ms__

-Rerun with --clean option as the nodejs libraries are out-of-date or you have a bad credential.
+If you are using WSL1, please upgrade to WSL2.
+WSL1 is not supported.
+If it is not a WSL issue, rerun with --clean option as the nodejs libraries are out-of-date or you have a bad credential.
 Alternatively, there is a DNS issue (see below).

 * I receive a Long Error message during Login